Tanvirul-swe/ui_guard/README.md

 ## ✨ Features

 - ✅ Guard widgets or entire screens based on roles
+- 🧩 Combine roles, permissions, and runtime conditions
+- 🧪 Developer override mode for UI testing
 - 🔄 Easily update roles at runtime
-- 📦 Stateless and pure Dart — no native dependencies
+- 📦 Pure Dart — no platform dependencies
-- 🧪 Testable and platform-agnostic
-- 🧩 Works with any state management
+- ♻️ Works with any state management

 ---